top of page

 Postmark LaFollette’s mission is to enhance, support, preserve, and showcase local artistic and cultural expression.
 Yearround events include the Postmark Jamboree which showcases bluegrass artists and is typically held on the third Saturday of the month and broadcasted on local radio station WLAF.
 Other events include the Home and Garden Show, and theatrical productions that celebrate Appalachian culture.
 Most events are held at the old LaFollette Post Office at 119 S Tennessee Avenue.
 Postmark LaFollette events are accessible from Walden Woods by ATV.
 For more information and to see upcoming events, visit: https://www.facebook.com/PostmarkLaFollette/

-• Hwy 25W Yard Sale: June 6-8, 2019
+• Hwy 25W Yard Sale: First weekend in June

 On the first weekend of June of each year, Hwy 25W turns into a 325-mile yard sale!
 Stretching from Clinton, Tennessee, to Richwood, Kentucky, our cabin is located in the center.